jarrekk/Jalpc/README.md

 ### <a name="search-engines"></a>Search engines

-I use javascript to realize blog search,you can double click `Ctrl` or click the icon at lower right corner of the page,the detail you can got to this repo: <https://github.com/androiddevelop/jekyll-search>.
+I use javascript to realize blog search,you can double click `Ctrl` or click the icon at lower right corner of the page,the detail you can got to this [repository](https://github.com/androiddevelop/jekyll-search).

 Just use it.